Embassy of Spain in Sarajevo, Bosnia and Herzegovina

 - Monday to Thursday: 9:30 am - 2:00 pm and Friday: 9:30 am - 1:30 pm and Visa: Monday to Thursday: 9:30 am - 2:00 pm and Friday: 9:30 am - 1:30 pm

-The following consular services are offered at Embassy of Spain in Sarajevo, Bosnia and Herzegovina.
+The following is a brief listing of services that are offered at Embassy of Spain in Sarajevo, Bosnia and Herzegovina.

 - Process passport applications